aedart/athenaeum/docs/archive/current/dto/array/README.md

 The keys of the `$allowed` variable correspond to your property's name, whereas the values correspond to the property's data type.

-Whenever your DTO is populated, it will automatically ensure to [cast](http://php.net/manual/en/language.types.type-juggling.php#language.types.typecasting) the property to it's decalred type.
+Whenever your DTO is populated, it will automatically ensure to [cast](http://php.net/manual/en/language.types.type-juggling.php#language.types.typecasting) the property to it's declared type.

 ```php
 use Aedart\Dto\ArrayDto;